Uttife/quatr-v1.0.1/README.md

 Please note that this app requires an active internet connection to fetch property data and enable real-time messaging and notifications.

-## Contributing

-We welcome contributions to enhance the Real Estate App and make it even more powerful.
-If you would like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute this codebase according to the terms of the license.

 ## Contact

-For any inquiries or feedback, please reach out to me] at [shotayobolu@gmail.com].
+For any inquiries or feedback, please reach out at [shotayobolu@gmail.com].
 We appreciate your interest in our Real Estate App!